 Winds 131-155 mph

-Storm surge generally 13-18 ft above normal.
+Storm surge generally 13 to 18 feet above normal.
 More extensive curtainwall failures with some complete roof structure failures on small residences.
 Shrubs, trees, and all signs are blown down.
 Complete destruction of mobile homes.
 Extensive damage to doors and windows.
-Low-lying escape routes may be cut by rising water 3-5 hours before arrival of the center of the hurricane.
+Low-lying escape routes may be cut by rising water three to five hours before arrival of the center of the hurricane.
 Major damage to lower floors of structures near the shore.
-Terrain lower than 10 ft above sea level may be flooded requiring massive evacuation of residential areas as far inland as 6 miles.
+Terrain lower than 10 feet above sea level may be flooded requiring massive evacuation of residential areas as far inland as six miles.
 Hurricane Luis of 1995 was a Category Four hurricane while moving over the Leeward Islands.
 Hurricanes Felix and Opal of 1995 also reached Category Four status at peak intensity.

 Category Five Hurricane:

 Storm surge generally greater than 18 feet above normal.
 Complete roof failure on many residences and industrial buildings.
 Some complete building failures with small utility buildings blown over or away.
 All shrubs, trees, and signs blown down.
 Complete destruction of mobile homes.
 Severe and extensive window and door damage.
 Low-lying escape routes are cut by rising water three to five hours before arrival of the center of the hurricane.
 Major damage to lower floors of all structures located less than 15 feet above sea level and within 500 yards of the shoreline.
 Massive evacuation of residential areas on low ground within five to 10 miles of the shoreline may be required.
 Hurricane Mitch of 1998 was a Category Five hurricane at peak intensity over the western Caribbean.
 Hurricane Gilbert of 1988 was a Category Five hurricane at peak intensity and is one of the strongest Atlantic tropical cyclones of record.